Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: An analytical model for the wake-added tke TKE

 \subsection{Advection and transport terms simplification}

+\tr{As shown in Appendix~\ref{app:APT} (figure~\ref{fig:simpleAdvection}), the advection term can be reduced to its streamwise component.
+Furthermore, we write the advection velocity as a streamwise varying velocity given by $\upsilon(x) \bu_h $, so:

-To simplify the advection term , we assume self-similarity of the \gls{tke}.
-While it does not hold in the near and intermediate wake regions, self-similarity works reasonably well in the far wake; see figure~\ref{fig:selfSimilarity}.
+} \tr{Later in Section~\ref{sec:absorbingTKE}, $\upsilon(x)$ will be absorbed in a single, streamwise dependent constant $\mathcal{Z}_{k,w}(x)$, so hereafter $\upsilon(x)$ is dropped from the advection term for brevity.} To simplify the advection term (and only for this term), we assume self-similarity of the \gls{tke}.
+While it does not hold in the near and intermediate wake regions, self-similarity works reasonably well in the far wake (see figure~\ref{fig:selfSimilarity}), \tr{where the advection term is prominent (see figure~\ref{fig:tkeBudgets})}.
 In the context of self-similarity, we express the wake-added \gls{tke} as the product of the maximum value of the wake-added \gls{tke}, $K(x)$, and a shape function $g(\xi)$, i.e., $k_w=K(x)g(\xi)$.
 Here, $\xi=r/\sigma$ is the radial position $r$ normalised by the wake width $\sigma$ assuming wake axisymmetry, $\sigma=\sigma_y=\sigma_z$.
 With this, we obtain

-Assuming that the maximum wake-added \gls{tke} evolves as $K(x)=a_K(x-x_0)^\alpha$ for a virtual origin $x_0$ and constants $a_K$ and $\alpha$, we write the first term of equation~\eqref{eq:selfS_Advection1}, $\mathcal{A}_w^a$, as
+Assuming that the maximum wake-added \gls{tke} evolves as $K(x)=a_K(x-x_0)^\alpha$ for a virtual origin $x_0$ and constants $a_K$ and $\alpha$, we write the first term of equation~\eqref{eq:selfS_Advection1}, $\mathcal{A}_{k,w}^a$, as